The making of a championship team: How Alta capped its magical season with a state title | Sandy Utah News

 Ohrn is a South Jordan native, Bingham High alum and just finished his second year as a head coach at Alta.

-Ohrn stayed on the Miners staff until 2021 when he applied for the Alta job.
+Ohrn stayed on the Miners staff until 2021 when he applied forapplied the for the Alta job position.
 He was originally positioned to take over for Jake Schroeder when he returned to the Utah Tech (then Dixie) coaching staff in 2019.
 Ohrn however, was bypassed for the position.
 He interviewed at a few places but was hired at Alta two years later.

 “In that moment, you're frustrated and disappointed and you're wondering why, why did it happen?”
 Ohrn told the Sandy Journal.
 “But now that I'm sitting here, it's like, oh, I know exactly why it happened.
 This is where I'm supposed to be.”